 Although there are advantages to Sellfy, there are also drawbacks of this platform as well.
 Here are two to consider:

 There’s no doubt that Sellfy provides the basic tools and functionality you need to set up an online store, but when it comes to extended features, Sellfy is lacking.
 For example, Sellfy seems to only have one storefront template, so other than changing the logo and colors, there aren’t any real ways to differentiate your store design.
-Additionally, Sellfy only offers two different plans—with the transaction fee and user support as the only distinguishing features between the two.
+Additionally, although Sellfy offers three different plans, there are only a few features that actually distinguish these options from one another.

 In comparison, many other ecommerce platforms provide additional business tools and capabilities, especially as their plan levels increase in price.
 Furthermore, it seems that Sellfy falls short in terms of their payment gateway options.
 Some platforms have a payment gateway built in, or at least a wider variety of processors to choose from—once again, with Sellfy you can only use Stripe or PayPal.

 For the functionality that Sellfy offers, their pricing appears to be high.
-Although $29 monthly for the Pro plan might not seem like much, the overall cost can easily grow when you consider the 2% transaction fee, as well as the Stripe or PayPal fees.
-Additionally, the price jump between the Pro and Pro Plus plans is steep, considering other than the transaction fee and customer support, there aren’t any differences between the two.
+Although $29 monthly for the Starter plan might not seem like much, the overall cost can easily grow when you consider the Stripe or PayPal fees.
+Additionally, the price jump between the Starter, Business, and Premium plans is steep, considering that other than the yearly sales threshold, there are very few differences between the three plans.
 Furthermore, when you compare Sellfy’s pricing to other ecommerce platforms on the market, there are solutions available with comparable capabilities at a cheaper cost.

 Although the Sellfy reviews online are mostly positive, users do mention a few issues they have with the platform as well.
 First, some users feel that Sellfy does not offer enough customization or payment processing options.
 Similarly, some users write that Sellfy doesn’t have enough features for truly growing your business.
 If you want to increase your functionality and require more tools as you grow, Sellfy doesn’t have the ability to support these needs.
 Another common complaint is the lack of a free or lower-cost plan for business owners just starting out.
 In the past, Sellfy had options for these types of businesses, but has since discontinued those plans.